Smart trucking startup CargoX raises $20M

 After bringing on big-name investors, you might think CargoX has plans to expand globally, or at least to the U.S., but that’s not the case.
 For one thing, Vega said Brazil provides a big opportunity on its own, particularly because the lack of railroads means that an unusually high proportion of the country’s freight gets shipped by trucks.

 “One of the things we have learned in the tech industry is that expanding fast is not always the best decision,” Salazar added.
-So when CargoX met with investors, “Our pitch is: Only Brazil, until we actually win and conquer Brazil.”
+So when CargoX meets with investors, “our pitch is: only Brazil, until we actually win and conquer Brazil.”

 0